Find out about local government elections, voting and how to nominate as a candidate.

 • Enrol for the first time

 This election will be conducted by postal vote.
-Ballot packages will be mailed in September.

-Nominate for council
+Nominate for Council

 Councillors play a vital role in shaping the future of our community.
 They: